multiplexcuriosus/spice_up_coordinator/README.md

 ## Coordinate frame overview

-**In this ReadMe as well as in the code, the following notation is used: T_ab stands for the 4x4 homogenours transformation matrix which contains the rotation and translation from a-frame to b-frame.**
+**In this ReadMe as well as in the code, the following notation is used: T_ab stands for the 4x4 homogeneous transformation matrix which contains the rotation and translation from a-frame to b-frame.**

 ### Anchor-frame (fancy A) and S_hat
 ![image](https://github.com/user-attachments/assets/4d1d1942-5489-45e9-80bf-d2d06af245d4)